Configurations of points and topology of real line arrangements

 \section{Degenerations of the configuration $\C_{\alpha,\beta}$}

 Using the Zariski pair given in the previous section, we construct two degenerations, which provide other examples of Zariski pairs with 13 lines.
-Indeed, the $\C_{\alpha,\beta}$ configurations are not rigid, then there exists several possible deformations.
+Indeed, the $\C_{\alpha,\beta}$ configurations are not rigid, since there exist several possible deformations.
 For example, we can move the point $S_3$ on the line $(V_2,S_2)$ or the point $S_4$ along the line $(V_1,S_2)$.
-The first modification induces modifications for the surrounding-points $S_6^\alpha$, $S_7^\alpha$ and $S_8^\alpha$; while the second modifies $S_8^\beta$, $S_9^\beta$ and $S_{10}^\beta$.
-We use these two deformations to construct degenerated versions of the previous Zariski pair producing one or two points of multiplicity 5.
+The first move induces modifications on the surrounding-points $S_5^\alpha$, $S_6^\alpha$ and $S_7^\alpha$, while the second one modifies $S_8^\beta$, $S_9^\beta$ and $S_{10}^\beta$.
+We use these two deformations in order to construct degenerated versions of the previous Zariski pair producing one or two points of multiplicity 5 in the new arrangements.

-Most of the proofs of the results in this section concerning the combinatorics, the stability and the detection of Zariski pairs by computing the chamber weight of each configuration are identical to those in Section~\ref{sec:ZP} and are left to the reader.
+In this section, the proofs are similar to those in Section~\ref{sec:ZP} and are left for the reader.